kasydev/Tribute-Page/README.md

 # A Tribute Page.
-*An amazing tribute page that implements the dark and day mode when users clikcs their preferred option.*
+*An amazing tribute page that implements the dark and day mode when users clicks their preferred option.*

 ## Tools and Technologies used:
 - React.js.